 Is your flooring starting to creak and squeak all over the place?
-It could be the temperature or something more serious that’s causing it.
-To find out if the sound is just a nuisance or part of a bigger problem, here are 4 things that your floor is saying when it starts to creak.
+It could be the temperature.
+Or, perhaps something more serious is causing it.
+To find out if the sound is just a nuisance or part of a bigger problem, here are five key elements to consider when it comes to planning your floor squeak repairs.

 Seasonal Expansion and Contraction

-Wood is porous and can expand and contract with changes in temperature and humidity.
-During the wintertime, wood flooring tends to contract and in the summer it often expands.
+During the wintertime, porous wooden flooring tends to contract and, in the summer, it often expands.
 This is completely normal.
-In fact, a healthy range for wood is between 60 and 80 degrees and 35-55% RH.
-Low relative humidity though can cause gaps, shrinkage, cracks and cupping to occur.
-So if you experience any creaky floorboards, take notice of the RH in your home.
-If the RH is outside of the 35-55% range, you’ll likely see more gaps.
-You shouldn’t worry though – you can use a humidifier to improve your RH levels.
+In fact, a healthy range for wood is between 60-80 degrees Fahrenheit and 35-55% relative humidity (RH).
+Low relative humidity, however,can cause gaps, shrinkage, cracks, and cupping to occur.
+So, if you experience any creaky floorboards, take notice of the RH in your home.
+If it is outside of the 35-55% range, you’ll likely see more gaps.
+You shouldn’t worry though – you can use a humidifier to improve your RH levels and keep conditions under control.
 Plus, normal gaps usually close up come spring and fall.
-But if your gaps don’t close up, it’s time to call in an expert to find if there’s another reason for the movement.
+But if your gaps don’t, it’s time to call in an expert to find out whether there’s another cause.

-Lower quality materials, poor workmanship and improper installation can result in noisy flooring.
-For the most part, the squeaky floors are just a nuisance but depending on how bad the construction and installation are, you might need to rip it up and replace it with better materials.
+Lower-quality materials, poor workmanship, and improper installation can result in noisy flooring.
+For the most part, squeaky floors are just a nuisance.
+However, depending on how bad the construction and installation are, you might need to rip it up and replace it with better materials.

 Floor Joist Damage

 The subflooring could also be the cause.
 If a floor joist is cracked or damaged, the nails that hold the sheeting in place can become loose.
 This results in a creaking sound.
-Fortunately, the majority of sub-flooring issues can be corrected by adding new screws in the areas where the creaking is happening.
+Fortunately, most subflooring issues can be corrected by adding new screws in the areas where the creaking is happening.

 What to do if you suspect that you have a foundation issue?
 Contact us at the Foundation Repair Experts.
 Our dedicated and knowledgeable team of industry experts will diagnose any foundation problems you may have and tackle these head-on.
-No matter if you need a simple crack repair or full foundation restoration, we’re here to help.
+No matter if you need a simple crack taken care of or a full foundation restoration, we’re here to help.
 Contact us today!